kedestin/Quick-References/Development/vscode-remotessh.md

  * On success, you should see `SSH: NAMEOFYOURSERVER` in the bottom left corner

   ![success](assets/vscode-successfulconnection.png)

+  *Note: Sometimes on Windows, the first connection after you configure a host will fail.
+But it'll usually work if you try again*

   You should be able to click on `Open Folder` (if you can't see it, Toggle the Sidebar [`⌘B`, `Ctrl+B`] then show the explorer pane [`⇧⌘E`, `Ctrl+Shift+E`]) to open a folder on the remote server.